weslbo/az-304-topics/identity-and-security.md

 - Use __header-based__ single sign-on when the application uses headers for authentication.
 Header-based single sign-on requires PingAccess for Azure AD.
 Application Proxy uses Azure AD to authenticate the user and then passes traffic through the connector service.

 #### How does OpenID Connect work?
-The most basic sign-in flow has the steps shown in the next diagram [link](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#protocol-diagram-sign-in)
+The most basic sign-in flow has the steps shown in the next [diagram](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-protocols-oidc#protocol-diagram-sign-in)

 ![OpenIDSignOn](./resources/convergence-scenarios-webapp.svg)